Hengle/Nexus-Security.github.io/content/posts/2016-09-09-sliced-icon-pack-123-patched-apk-for.md

 Sliced Icon Pack 1.2.3 Patched APK For Android

-Sliced ââIcons is a new Material Design icon pack with precision cut icons and a vibrant color palette.
+Sliced Icons is a new Material Design icon pack with precision cut icons and a vibrant color palette.
 Give your interface a consistent and colorful look.
 Each icon is designed with perfection and follows a material design language
 **FEATURES**
 \* 965\* beautifully designed icons (updated weekly icons)
 \* Icons inspired by material design